 But there is a growing concern that the use of antibiotics on animals at current levels may be associated with increasing antibiotic resistance.

-Waxman said at the press conference that antibiotics are sometimes given to treat sick animals, but that they are largely administered to healthy animals in order to speed growth or treat potential conditions that could result from overcrowded farms.
+Waxman said at the press conference that antibiotics are sometimes given to treat sick animals, but that they are largely administered to healthy animals to speed growth or treat potential conditions that could result from overcrowded farms.

-According to Waxman, little data is available about the types, purposes and quantities of these antibiotics, but “the lion’s share” of the nation’s antibiotic supply—about 80 percent—is used on animals.
+According to Waxman, little data is available about the types, purposes and quantities of these antibiotics, but “the lion’s share” of the nation’s antibiotic supply — about 80 percent — is used on animals.

 “The question then becomes, is there a link between the antibiotics put into animals and the spread of resistance to humans?”
 Spellberg said.
 “There is a very clear consensus among credible scientists that there is a link.”